HOME

 There he lay.
 Helpless.
 The horse skidaddled.

 Frank didn’t come up on him right away.
 He was rightfully cautious and his natural circumspection meant that Jack lay under the blistering sun for several hours unable to move anything but his arms.
 He couldn’t reach the pistol that had popped out of his holster.
 It was just beyond his fingertips.
-The horse had run off with the water.

-Frank didn’t approach him until the Buzzards started circling.
+Frank didn’t approach him until the buzzards started circling.

 'I reckon yes,' said Jack.